 In Scotland, as in most other EU countries, the level is 50mg of alcohol per 100ml of blood.
 The amount of alcohol consumed to achieve these levels varies significantly by person and situation, and can be affected by factors such as: weight, age, gender, metabolism, food intake, stress levels, hydration levels, sleep and the type of alcohol.

-Data from the Department of Transport shows that the number of failed or refused breath tests in Great Britain has dropped by 42% from 6,595 in 2006 to 3,807 in 2018.
+Data from the Department of Transport shows that the number of failed or refused breath tests in Great Britain has dropped by 43% in the past 15 years, from 6,595 in 2006 to 3,746 in 2021.

 Failed/Refused Breath Tests in Great Britain

 How does Great Britain Compare to Other Countries?

 Using data from the WHO, we discovered that alcohol is involved in 13% of road traffic deaths in Great Britain.
 To gain a better understanding of the severity of this number, we compared Great Britain to other countries in Europe and around the world.